Wisboom Visitors Centre

 Experiences all around

-Once you are inside the Wisboom pumping station, you’re in for a learning journey that takes you through the story behind the Kinderdijk windmills.
-Take your time as you stroll through history by giving one of the timewheels a spin and listening to stories from long-gone days.
-Peer into the viewing boxes and imagine how these polder lands would have looked centuries ago.
-If you have a knack for adventure, then you should give the windmill game a try!
-In the middle of the visitors centre, you’ll find a real tabletop polder model giving you a bird’s eye view of the whole Alblasserwaard area.
-The table features miniature windmills that you can operate all by yourself, so get behind the controls and try your hand at harnessing the power of wind and weather.
-Can you manage to keep the soil wet enough, without causing floods?
-If so, you might want to consider a career as a miller…
+Inside the Wisboom walls, you’ll find a treasure trove of details that illustrate the Kinderdijk windmill story.
+Set your own preferred pace as you wander through the ages by spinning the time wheels and listening to stories of long-forgotten days.
+Peer into the viewing boxes and just imagine what these polder lands would have looked like centuries ago.
+And if you’re up for a bit of an adventure, you should definitely check out our windmill game!
+Right in the middle of the Wisboom building, you’ll find a tabletop polder replica representing a bird’s eye view of the local Alblasserwaard area.
+It has miniature windmills that you can operate all by yourself, putting you in control as you brace to handle the powers of the wind and the water.
+Can you manage to keep the soil moist enough, without letting the water flood the lands?
+If you do, then maybe you should consider a career as a miller someday…

-Of course, you’re always welcome at the Wisboom pumping station to grab a cup of coffee on the go.
-It also has a nice souvenir shop, where you’ll find everything that’s even remotely related to windmills and Dutch culture.
-The interior wall of the visitors centre have been decorated with artwork by local artists, which only adds an extra splash of colour to the great vibes of the ancient Wisboom pumping station.
+Inside the Wisboom building, there’s always time to relax and grab a cup of coffee on the go.
+There’s also a souvenir shop, where you can find anything even remotely connected to the Dutch and their windmills.
+The pumping station’s interior walls have been decorated with authentic hand-painted artworks made by artists from the region, adding an extra splash of vivid inspiration to the great atmosphere of the Wisboom facility.

 Let you tell all about World Heritage Kinderdijk